aoeivux/yolov5-pyqt5/README.md

 python main.py
 ```

-Download the models YOLOv5 from [here](https://github.com/ultralytics/yolov5/releases/tag/v6.1)，and put the them to the /pt folder.
+Download the models YOLOv5 from [here](https://github.com/ultralytics/yolov5/releases/tag/v6.1)，and put `yolov5s.pt` and so on to the /pt folder.